Fixatron/TFRom-Recreation/README.md

 - Theres a side room in stage 8 where the player fights a guardian, megatron appears and the reward is a U for RODIMUS
 - Rodimus letters: (Stage:Letter) 1:R,2:O,4:D,5:I,7:M,8:U,9:S
 - The vertical levels dont actually update new backgrounds, it loops the same 2 screens
-- Extra life every 10,000 points.
-(1000 actual points because the last 0 is a placeholder)
+- Extra life at 10,000 points, then every 20,000 points (1000 actual points because the last 0 is a placeholder)
-- Level 9 uses 5 checkpoints or you start the stage over again.
+- Level 9 uses 5 checkpoints or it starts the stage over again.
 As long as these 5 checkpoints are hit, you can take any path to the end of the level.
 - Enemy powerup ramjet increases speed by 25% after every game completion, up to 75%, or 3 game completions
 - Boss up and down movement increases by 12.5% every game completion up to 3 times
 - Ramjet with powerup increases x speed by 25% every game completion up to 3 times